We’re in a golden age for newsletters.

 A newsletter for writers from author and content designer Iain Broome, it’s one of my personal favorites.
 You’ll get tools and tips to help you improve and promote your writing.

 Jane Friedman is an expert on the publishing industry and this newsletter is a vehicle for her to share resources and tools to help authors and creators.
 It’s been around since 2009 and is packed with value.

 If you only subscribe to one newsletter on this list, then For The Interested should be the one!
 I’m not just saying that because I’m biased (though I am because it’s my newsletter), but also because the ideas I share each week to help you better produce, promote, and profit from your creations include a curated batch of the best ideas found in all the other newsletters on this list in addition to my own original articles.

 This is Gary Vaynerchuk’s weekly newsletter.
 You probably already know him so you’ve got a decent idea what to expect in it.
 If you haven’t heard of him, sign up for it because he’s got a LOT to teach you.

-Written by Trevor McKendrick, Chief of Staff at the Lambda School, this one isn’t specifically geared toward creators but I often find stuff in it that’s relevant building a creative career.
+Written by Trevor McKendrick, this one isn’t specifically geared toward creators but I often find stuff in it that’s relevant building a creative career.
 It features material designed to answer a simple question: “How does the world actually work?”